 E-Way Bill is an electronically generated document which is required to be generated for the movement of goods of more Rs.
 50,000 from one place to another.

 This document is required to be generated online for transportation of goods irrespective of whether such transportation is inter-state or intra-state.
-Under the GST Regime, generation of the e-way bill is compulsory from 1st Feb 2018.
+The e-way bill generated in any state shall be valid in every state and union territory of India.

 The E-Way Bill under the GST Regime replaces the Way Bill which was required under the VAT Regime for the movement of Goods.
 The way bill under the VAT Regime was a physical document which was required to be generated for the movement of goods.
 The physical document under the VAT Regime has now been replaced with an electronically generated document in the GST Regime.